zw6234336/markitdown/packages/markitdown-mcp/README.md

 ![PyPI - Downloads](https://img.shields.io/pypi/dd/markitdown-mcp)
 [![Built by AutoGen Team](https://img.shields.io/badge/Built%20by-AutoGen%20Team-blue)](https://github.com/microsoft/autogen)

-The `markitdown-mcp` package provides a lightweight STDIO, SSE and Streamable HTTP MCP server for calling MarkItDown.
+The `markitdown-mcp` package provides a lightweight STDIO, Streamable HTTP, and SSE MCP server for calling MarkItDown.

 It exposes one tool: `convert_to_markdown(uri)`, where uri can be any `http:`, `https:`, `file:`, or `data:` URI.